 Telephone fraudsters are becoming increasingly sophisticated.
 Most of us may think we’re smart enough to tell a bogus phone call from a genuine one, but it’s not always that simple.

 Recently, a relative of mine was fooled by scammers trying to gain access to her bank account.

 They rang her up on her landline pretending to be BT and claimed they could help boost her laptop's broadband speed.

 Now, many of us might assume at this point we would smell a rat and slam the phone down.

-Unfortunately, my relative was actually already exchanging calls with BT because she was struggling with exactly this sort of problem, so assumed the caller was genuine.
+Unfortunately, my relative was already exchanging calls with BT at the time because she was struggling with exactly this sort of problem, so assumed the caller was genuine.